furthemore/APIS/README.md

 ## Features
-  + Take payments for pre-registration using [Square][square], both online and in-person with an [Android app][android] as a customer-facing display, with cash drawer and receipt printer integration.
+  + Take payments for pre-registration using [Square][square], both online and in-person with an [iPad app][ipad] as a customer-facing display, with cash drawer and receipt printer integration.
-  + Manage staff registration and department heirarchies.
+  + Manage staff registration and department hierarchies.
   + Handle dealer applications, registration, and payments.
   + Create limited-use discounts.
   + Handle on-site registration on your own kiosks, or via a public URL.